opentripplanner/OpenTripPlanner/docs/Developers-Guide.md

 ### Changelog workflow

 The [changelog file](https://github.com/opentripplanner/OpenTripPlanner/blob/dev-2.x/docs/Changelog.md)
-is generated from the pull-request _title_ using the [changelog workflow](https://github.com/opentripplanner/OpenTripPlanner/actions/workflows/automatic-changelog.yml).
+is generated from the pull-request(PR) _title_ using the [changelog workflow](https://github.com/opentripplanner/OpenTripPlanner/actions/workflows/automatic-changelog.yml).
 The workflow runs after the PR is merged, and it changes, commits and pushes the _Changelog.md_.
 A secret _personal access token_ is used to bypass the "Require PR with 2 approvals" rule.
+To exclude a PR from the changelog add `[changelog skip]` in the PR title.

 ## Release Process